Articles

 1. Ricable he said:

-Good morning, there can only be one DAC in your chain, so in your case you have to decide whether to use the DAC in the Blu-Ray player or the one built into the amplifier.
-Obviously, you have to choose the better of the two.
-If you decide to use the player's DAC, it will come out of the player in analogue and go directly into an analogue input on the amplifier.
-If you choose the amplifier's DAC, it will come out of the player in digital (coaxial is recommended) and go into the amplifier's built-in DAC.
+Good morning, the DAC in your chain can only be one, so in your case you must decide whether to employ the DAC in the Blu-Ray player or the one built into the amplifier.
+Obviously the choice will have to be made on the better of the two.
+In the case that he decides to employ the DAC of the player, it will come out of the player in analog to enter directly into an analog input of the amplifier, on the other hand if he chooses the one of the amplifier, it will come out in digital from the player (coaxial recommended) to enter into the DAC integrated in the amplifier.

 Leave a comment